Viewhill House, Inverness

 To provide the "additional end use", consideration is currently being given to the provision of an organised presentation and display of the life and achievements of Mitchell and in particular the Highland Railway which ran from Perth to Inverness and then on up the east coast to Wick and Thurso.

 In seeking to save the building which is a landmark building on the skyline of Inverness and is of considerable social significance to the city, the Trust sought funding to undertake an Options Appraisal in order to look at the key conservation issues affecting the building, examine all options and consider in outline the viability of the most beneficial option.
 It would also explore all possible sources of funding for the project.

-From the Options Appraisal, in which six potential end use possibilities were examined, the Board of HHBT was advised that Viewhill House can be saved and restored and that there is a potentially sustainable end use as eight serviced apartments subject to the necessary funding from a number of agencies as well as a business partner, preferably an existing operator with units elsewhere.
+From the Options Appraisal, in which six potential end use possibilities were examined, the Board of HHBT was advised that Viewhill House can be saved and restored subject to the necessary funding from a number of agencies as well as a business partner.

-The next stage will involve seeking development funding in order to develop the proposal, to explore in more detail the business case for the preferred option.
+The next stage will involve seeking development funding in order to develop the proposal, to explore in more detail the business case for a sustainable use for Viewhill House.

 There is no doubt the current condition of the building presents a conservation challenge and that a new use would involve a substantial amount of replacement rather than conservation, requiring a pragmatic approach whilst recognising the primary significance of the building.

 |Leslie F Hunter Architects||Lead Consultant and Conservation Architect|